udayvunnam/xng-breadcrumb/README.md

 - `<xng-breadcrumb>` defines the least possible specificity for selectors, to make it easy to override them.
 - override styles by changing the CSS for corresponding classes.
 (Keep this styles in app root styles file if you don't want to use ::ng-deep)
-- Below are classes visualization to help which class maps to which box
+- Below is a visualization of various classes involved in xng-breadcrumb to help you for easy identification.
-- (Optional)xng-breadcrumb takes 'class' as input.
+- (Optional) xng-breadcrumb takes 'class' as input.
 This class will be applied to the root of the breadcrumb.
 This can be used to increase specificity when there are conflicting styles.

   ![image](https://user-images.githubusercontent.com/20707504/68110000-f61af700-ff11-11e9-8834-bc754a46b39d.png)